 In advance of undertaking a Visitor Observation Study, an initial desk based study is required to assess available baseline information of the site and to compile maps, plans and other available documentation.
-The confirmation of landowner ownership and consent is also necessary.
+Where the land is privately owned, consent from the landowner is also necessary.

-Survey materials include standardised observation sheets (See Appendix 3 - sheets are adjustable to each site), maps and a briefing document should be compiled in advance of the study.
+Survey materials include standardised observation sheets (See Appendix 2 - sheets are adjustable to each site), maps and a briefing document should be compiled in advance of the study.
 The survey materials are designed to be iterative while allowing for the individual site complexities to be integrated.

 The optimum onsite location to undertake the survey work should also be established employing local knowledge where available and aerial photography.
 The optimum route to the site should be identified in advance.
 In the case of numerous sites being surveyed simultaneously, establish the time needed to travel between sites in advance of the survey.
-At this stage it is important to establish whether an extra driver/runner is needed for surveyors drop offs/checks/in the event of an emergency, etc.
+At this stage, it is important to establish whether additional cars are required surveyors drop offs/checks/in the event of an emergency, etc.

-The suitability of the observer position should also be confirmed.
+The suitability of positioning the surveyor in a fixed position should also be confirmed.
 The survey location is not fixed.
 The surveyor may be required to move around the site when observing visitor behaviour to ensure all activities are recorded in full.